markope/crossbarwww/website/crossbario/iotcookbook/Digital-Signage.md

 * reload the page (e.g. when the content has changed)
 * navigate to another page

-The latter allows chaining of pages if each page has the browserremote component embedded.

-To show pages which you cannot modify to include browser control, you can also

 * open up an additional tab and control the page this displays.

 * [browsercontrol]()